syntax-tree/mdast-comment-marker/readme.md

 *   `name` (`string`) — name of marker
 *   `attributes` (`string`) — value after name
-*   `parameters` (`Object`) — parsed attributes, with decimal numbers, `true`, and `false` casted to numbers and booleans
+*   `parameters` (`Object`) — parsed attributes, with decimal numbers, `true`, and `false` are casted to numbers and booleans
 *   `node` ([`Node`][node]) — reference to given node

 ## Types